achal01/login-page/README.md

 # login-page
-This is the login page which I have created using html & css.
+This is the login page which I have created using html & css with toggle button to switch login Y registration form.

 click here to see my webpage: